f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

 ### **Distributed ICAP & Malware services**

-This section details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Virtual K8s (vK8s) deployment within the CustomerEdge (CE), as seen in the diagram above, in demonstration of distributed ICAP & Malware services.
+This section details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Virtual K8s (vK8s) deployment within the CustomerEdge (CE) in demonstration of distributed ICAP & Malware services.

 > #### *__Prerequisite__*
 >